hanspr/mi-ide/README.md

 # Usage

-Once you have built/installed the editor, start it by running `micro-ide path/to/file.txt` or simply `micro-ide` to open an empty buffer.
+Once you have built/installed the editor, start it by running `mi-ide path/to/file.txt` or simply `mi-ide` to open an empty buffer.

 You can move the cursor around with the arrow keys and mouse.